Course Structure and Class Schedule

 for maximum learning experience.
 Assessment could consist of a combination of

-several components including quizzes, peer assessment, individual or group
+several components including quizzes, peer assessment, assignments, individual or group

 is the requirement for class attendance?